Most Americans Feel They've Lost Control Of Their Online Data

 But how much do Americans care about the privacy of their information — and how do they distinguish which information they're comfortable sharing?

 Lee Rainie, director of Internet and technology research at Pew Research Center, has been polling Americans on these issues for years.
 The picture that the data paints is complicated, he says.
-But one thing he has found is that Americans are not feeling in control of their online data.
+But one thing he has found is that Americans do not feel in control of their online data.

 "Three-quarters of Americans say that control matters a lot to them," Rainie says.
 "But 91 percent of Americans say that they feel that all Americans have lost control of their data and don't really know what they would do to re-capture some of that control."